Mammootty: 1983–1986: Experimentation and breakthrough

-In a period of five years, from 1982 to 1987, Mammootty acted in the lead role in more than 150 films.
-In 1983, he collaborated with director Joshiy for the first time on the movie Aa Raathri, which was both a commercial and critical success.
-In 1984, he starred in Athirathram, directed by I. V. Sasi, which elevated Mammootty to superstardom.
-He played the character Tharadas, who is a smuggler and the film was a commercial success.
-For his performance in the movie Adiyozhukkukal in 1984, he won the Best Actor award at both the Kerala State Film Awards and the Filmfare Awards.
-The following year, he won the Filmfare Best Actor Award for his performance in Yathra, as well as a Special Jury Award for his performances in both Yathra and Nirakkoottu.
-Nirakkoottu has won the Best Malayalam Movie award at the Filmfare Awards.
 In 1986 alone, he acted in about 35 films, including a brief appearance in Mazha Peyyunnu Maddalam Kottunnu.
 In 1986, he teamed up with I. V. Sasi for the film Aavanazhi, which was written by T. Damodaran.
 Mammootty appears in the lead role as Balram, a police officer.
 Both Inspector Balram and Balram vs. Tharadas are sequels to this film.
 The film was a huge hit at the box office.
 The film ran for over 200 days.
 The film was remade in Tamil, Telugu, and Hindi.